WhatsApp:

 In 2012, a bonus system was introduced.
 An additional 25 points are now awarded to those who pass HL (Higher Level) Maths with an H6 and above.
 It’s no surprise that this bonus entices more students to take HL Maths opposed to OL (Ordinary Level) Maths.
 But, is Higher Level Maths really worth it in the end?
 Will the extra 25 points give you an advantage when it comes to University acceptances?
 Or, will the pressure of HL Maths actually cause you to lose points in your other Leaving Cert subjects?
 It’s a tough call to make for many students, but a very important one nonetheless.

-The Effect of The 25 Point Bonus
+The Effect Of The 25 Point Bonus

 The new bonus system was introduced in 2012.
 Since then, there has been a growing number of students opting to take HL Maths.
 In 2022, 36% of Leaving Cert students took HL Maths, compared to 18% in 2012.
 That’s double the amount of students taking HL Maths now compared to in 2012.